Prz1vaL/University-Room-Booking-Application/README.md

 Room Booking System

+This is a Java program for a room-booking system that includes both a text-based user interface and a graphical user interface using Java Swing.
+The program was built using the Model-View-Controller (MVC) or the Model-Delegate (MD) design pattern.

+To ensure the program functions correctly, JUnit was used to test the model and all tests are included in the submission.

+The program allows users to add, delete, and view users, buildings, and rooms.
+Users can also book and delete room reservations and view their reservations by either booking ID or email ID.
+Additionally, users can view all booked rooms and save/load data to/from a specified file.

-This project was completed as part of the CS5001 Object-Oriented Modelling, Design and Programming course.
-The Room Booking System is a Java-based application that enables users to book and manage room reservations in various buildings.
-The system includes functionalities for adding, deleting, and viewing users, buildings, rooms, and reservations.
+This project was developed as part of the CS5001 Object-Oriented Modelling, Design and Programming course practical.

 Functionalities Implemented